These scenarios were then populated with symbolism, and the meaning of this symbolism had previously been assimilated by meditation.

 What, for me, contradicts Williams's self-excuse for using Golden Dawn techniques on fascinating and influencing younger women, for deploying polarity/ sex magic, and for forming a magical society that he ruled in a controlling fashion; are things that Williams did instead of doing the best poetic work of which he was capable in a disinterested spirit.

-The Golden Dawn White magicians intended their magical system to be used for the general good of Mankind; especially with a Christian understanding of good.
+The Golden Dawn white magicians intended their magical system to be used for the general good of Mankind; especially with a Christian understanding of good.

 Instead, Williams claimed that he used the abilities developed by his Golden Dawn magical training to energize, shape and enhance his own writings - specifically poetry of the spiritually highest kind.
 This was supposed to be the real and only justification for CW's deployment of magic.